Nana1423/SoftwareDesignAndArchitecture/README.md

 # Software Design And Architecture
 This repository owns the projects and exercises from the course: Software Design and Architecture from the University of Alberta.

-In the Software Design and Architecture Specialization, you will learn how to apply design principles, patterns, and architectures to create reusable and flexible software applications and systems.
+In the Software Design and Architecture Specialization, I learned how to apply design principles, patterns, and architectures to create reusable and flexible software applications and systems.
 You will learn how to express and document the design and architecture of a software system using a visual notation.

 ## Course #1: Object Oriented Design